hudson-and-thames/mlfinlab/docs/source/implementations/structural_breaks.rst

 .. tip::

-   **Advances in Financial Machine Learning** book additionally describes why log prices data is more appropriate to use in the above tests, their computational complexity and other details.
+   **Advances in Financial Machine Learning** book additionally describes why log prices data is more appropriate to use in the above tests, their computational complexity, and other details.

 ----